awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Returns
-`List: str` A sorted list of names of worker processes from which data was saved.
+`list[str]` A sorted list of names of worker processes from which data was saved.
 If using TensorFlow Mirrored Strategy for multi worker training, these represent names of different devices in the process.
 For Horovod, torch.distributed and similar distributed training approaches, these represent names of the form `worker_0` where 0 is the rank of the process.

 #### collections